Roshawn Juhmi

 Roshawn Kadeem Delahaye Juhmi (born July 24, 2001) is a Canadian professional soccer player who plays for Pacific FC in the Canadian Premier League.

-Club career
+Career

 Juhmi began his senior career playing in the non-professional divisions in Portugal for six years with several different clubs.

 In August 2025, he signed with Canadian Premier League club Pacific FC for the remainder of 2025, with an option for 2026.
+In January 2026, he signed an extension for the 2026 season, with an option for 2027.